SungardAS/condensation/README.md

   services.
 Condensation allows that definition to become a independent stack that can be referenced by other templates that are part of the same distribution package.
-* To bootstrap instances it is beneficial to have scripts and configuration files deployed alongside and verisoned with the template they are associated with.
+* When bootstrapping ec2 instances it is beneficial to have versioned scripts and configuration files deployed in the same bucket and path as the CloudFormation template they are associated with.
 * When using `AWS::CloudFormation::Authentication` to download assets from S3 buckets all resources must be in the same region.
 Condensation